Multisections of surface bundles and bundles over the circle: Multisections and diagrams

 \begin{remark} In the smooth category, the $W_I$ cannot all be smooth submanifolds of $W$: some corners necessarily appear.
-This forces to give a more detailed definition, see~\cite{BCGM}. \end{remark}
+This forces us to give a more detailed definition, see~\cite{BCGM}. \end{remark}

 Given a $3$--dimensional handlebody $H$ with boundary $\Sigma$, a {\em cut-system} for $H$ is a collection of disjoint simple closed curves on $\Sigma$ which bound disjoint properly embedded disks in $H$ such that the result of cutting $H$ along these disks is a $3$--ball.
-Recall that a cut-system is well defined up to handleslides.
-A {\em multisection diagram} for a multisection as above is a tuple $\big(\Sigma;(c_i)_{1\leq i\leq n}\big)$, where $\Sigma$ is the central surface of the multisection and $c_i$ is a cut-system on $\Sigma$ for the $3$--dimensional handlebody $\cap_{j\neq i}W_i$.
+Recall that a cut-system is well defined up to handleslides \cite[Corollary~1.6]{Johannson}.
+A {\em multisection diagram} for a multisection as above is a tuple $\big(\Sigma;(c_i)_{1\leq i\leq n}\big)$, where $\Sigma$ is the central surface of the multisection and $c_i$ is a cut-system on $\Sigma$ for the $3$--dimensional handlebody $\cap_{j\neq i}W_j$.
 By \cite[Theorem 3.2]{BCGM}, a multisection diagram determines a unique PL--manifold (and a unique smooth manifold up to dimension $6$).

-The connected sum of multisected manifolds can be performed in a suitable way so as to produce a multisection of the resulting manifold.
+The connected sum of multisected manifolds can be performed around points of the central surfaces, so as to produce a multisection of the resulting manifold.
 This gives a simple way to define stabilizations of multisections: a {\em stabilization} of a multisection of an $(n+1)$--manifold $W$ is the connected sum of the multisected $W$ with the standard sphere $S^{n+1}$ equipped with a genus--$1$ multisection; the latter are given diagrammatically in Figure~\ref{fig:gen1spheres}.
 These stabilization moves can also be described as cut-and-paste operations on the multisection of $W$, see \cite{BCGM}.